Wild Hornets

 The group has also filmed experimental drones attached with automatic weapons and rocket launchers and claims to have already fielded FPV drones with Artificial intelligence capabilities.

 Unlike other Ukrainian manufacturers, Wild Hornets describes itself as a non-profit instead of a company, and depends on private donations instead of state funding.

-Origin
+History

-The Russo-Ukrainian War has seen extensive use of drone warfare, with Ukraine claiming to have produced one million drones in 2024 alone.
 In February 2023 a member of Ukraine's Separate Presidential Brigade asked Wild Hornet's co-founder Dmytro Prodanyuk, then member of the volunteer organization "Svoboda Ukraine", if his volunteer organization could supply FPV drones to the brigade.
 Podanyuk along with other four volunteers, some of those being engineers, set forward to create such drones.

 The drones became instantly popular with the drone units within the Brigade, which in turn made them ask for more drones.
 Needing funding for the production of more drones, the group turned to a fundraiser organized by Ukrainian journalist Yurii Butusov, who, while initially skeptic, eventually confirmed the legitimacy of the group and launched a fundraiser that gathered 1.7 million Hyrvnia ($46,000) for the Wild Hornets and other fundraisers since then.